Consumer Protection Law

 • Warning label defects

-There are a number of federal consumer protection laws to protect you from companies making dangerous products or taking advantage of consumers.
+Several federal consumer protection laws protect you from companies making dangerous products or taking advantage of you.
 Some of these laws include:

 • Federal Food, Drug, and Cosmetic Act (FDA)